-GEAR (Get Excited About Robotics) is a 6 - 8 week LEGO robotics challenge for elementary and middle school students during which student teams build and program LEGO robots (using the MINDSTORMS EV3 and NXT kits) to perform specified tasks.
-To solve the challenge, students learn engineering skills through a teaming exercise in designing, building, programming, testing, and troubleshooting wheeled LEGO robots that perform and compete on an eight foot by eight foot field.
-GEAR itself (www.gearrobotics.org) is a nonprofit 501(c) 3 volunteer organization, which was created to foster interest among today’s youth in a career in engineering, science or technology.
-It provides the game rules for the annual competition together with instructions on how to build game tables and piece.
-GEAR also maintains Question and Answer and Frequently Asked Questions sections on their website.
-GEAR tournaments are held at various locations; for more information regarding GEAR tournaments outside of Lubbock, TX, please check the GEAR Website.
+GEAR (Get Excited About Robotics) is a 6 - 8 week LEGO robotics challenge for elementary and middle school students, during which student teams build and program LEGO robots (using the MINDSTORMS EV3 and NXT kits) to perform specified tasks.
+To solve the challenge, students learn engineering skills through a teaming exercise in designing, building, programming, testing, and troubleshooting wheeled LEGO robots.
+These robots then perform and compete on an 8-by-8-foot field.
+GEAR itself (www.gearrobotics.org) is a nonprofit 501(c)(3) volunteer organization that was created to foster interest among today’s youth in engineering, science, and technology.
+It provides the game rules for the annual competition with instructions on how to build game tables and pieces.
+GEAR also maintains Question and Answer and Frequently Asked Questions sections on its website.
+GEAR tournaments are held at various locations.
+For more information regarding GEAR tournaments outside of Lubbock, TX, please check the GEAR Website.

-Since 2006, the Edward E. Whitacre Jr. College of Engineering at Texas Tech University hosted a local GEAR hub for the competition in Lubbock.
+Since 2006, the Edward E. Whitacre Jr. College of Engineering at Texas Tech University has hosted a local GEAR hub for the competition in Lubbock.
 Dr. Tanja Karp from the Department of Electrical and Computer Engineering has organized the competition.
-During this time period, the competition has grown from a trial run held with Harwell Elementary School in 2006 to a competition with about 150 participating teams with over 500 students from 35 elementary and middle schools from all over the South Plains.
-Through the involvement of engineering undergraduate students as mentors, participants were exposed at an early age to the engineering discipline.
-This is important in a low-income area that does not offer many engineering jobs and where participants typically do not have any engineers as role models in their families.
+During this time period, the competition has grown from a trial run held with Harwell Elementary School in 2006, to a competition with about 150 participating teams with over 500 students from 35 elementary and middle schools from all over the South Plains.
+Through the involvement of engineering undergraduate students as mentors, participants are exposed at an early age to the engineering discipline.
+This is important in a low-income area that does not offer many engineering jobs, and where participants typically do not have any engineers as role models in their families.